AleksandarJavorovic/portfolio-project-1/README.md

 ### **Known Bugs**

 - When testing responsivity and the width < 250px, at the contact us page the background is being pushed up, so that white appears instead.
+- CSS Code is valid as shown in validation section, but there is 1 warning caused by the imported Google Fonts.

 ### **Lighthouse Reports**